 All applicants must certify that they meet the household income eligibility requirements for the applicable HCD program(s) and have their household income documented.
 The income limits in place at the time of loan approval will apply when determining applicant income eligibility.
 All applicants must have incomes at or below 80% of the County's area median income (AMI), adjusted for household size, as published by HCD.
-(See Attachment C for current income limits).
+(Attachment C).